 Artist Statement by Jun Lee

-This unforgettable childhood memory has been my obsession and inspiration for quite some time and made me realize the inescapable truth of life.
+This unforgettable childhood memory has been my obsession and inspiration for quite some time and made me realize the inescapable truth of life: that competition always surrounds us.
 The body of my work attempts to evoke the different moments of our competitive lives; pieces that express the spectrum of competition from hiding away to preparing for a fight.
 The reality is that all life is competition and we create barriers in our minds that allow us to think we have a space we can step into where the competition stops.
-That constructed space allows us to regroup and enter the next fight towards our goal.
-Every attempt might not succeed or look glorious, but every victory is built upon the foundation of numerous defeats.
+That constructed space allows us to regroup and enter the next fight toward our goal.
+Every attempt might not succeed or look glorious, but every victory is built upon the foundation of LOSS, SUFFERING, EFFORT AND SACRIFICE?
 The ability to be successful is not dependent on the number of triumphs that you have, but rather your willingness to get up and continue the struggle after a defeat.